jhipster/jhipster-control-center/README.md

 To run the cloned project

-- For development run `./mvnw -Pdev,consul` or `./mvnw -Pdev,eureka`.
+- For development run `./mvnw -Dspring.profiles.active=consul,dev` or `./mvnw -Dspring.profiles.active=eureka,dev`.
 - To just start in development run `./mvnw` and `npm install && npm start` in another terminal pane for hot reload of client side code.

 ### Docker image